Hiraeth: The End of the Journey: Plot

 Mika, a junior high student, is grieving the loss of her best friend and determined to reunite with her in death.
 However, her path collides with an unnamed god journeying to Yomi (the land of the dead) and their companion Hibino, an immortal man who is following the god in hopes of learning how to finally end his own life.
 Together, the three travel by motorbike to Shimane Prefecture, where the entrance to Yomi is said to be located.

 Publication

 Written and illustrated by Yuhki Kamatani, Hiraeth: The End of the Journey was serialized in Kodansha's seinen manga magazine Monthly Morning Two from October 22, 2020, to May 20, 2022.
 Kodansha collected its chapters in three tankōbon volumes, released from April 23, 2021, to August 23, 2022.

 In North America, the series is licensed by Kodansha USA.
-The first volume was released on March 29, 2022.
-As of July 12, 2022, two volumes have been released.
+The three volumes were released from March 29, 2022, to February 21, 2023.

-Volume list
+Volumes

 Reception

 Hiraeth: The End of the Journey was one of the Jury Recommended Works at the 25th Japan Media Arts Festival in 2021.